w1zd/w1zd/README.md

 -->

-- 🔭 I’m currently working at Alibaba
+- 🔭 I’m currently using React & TypeScript
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Flutter
 - 💬 Ask me anything in [here](https://github.com/A-GG/A-GG/issues)
 - 📖 You can also read all my post in [blog](https://agg.me), the blog repo is below.